lorrandavid/ngrx-files/README.md

 # VS Code NgRx Files

-This extension for VS Code allows **quickly scaffold NgRx state files** in your project.
+This extension for VS Code allows **quickly scaffold NgRx state files** in your Angular 5+ project.

 # How to install